-MASTER OF ARTS IN ENGLISH PROGRAM HANDBOOK
+MASTER OF ARTS IN ENGLISH PROGRAM HANDBOOK (for Students starting Fall 2018 and after)

 Welcome to the Master of Arts in English at Sonoma State University.
 We offer options of completing your degree with an emphasis in literary criticism, creative writing, or in rhetoric and English education.
 As a whole, we seek to create a community of scholars and writers engaged in a dialogue that crosses and transcends imaginative and theoretical boundaries.
 We encourage all of our graduate students to widen the scope of their interests by exploring opportunities in our curriculum, by reaching out to their peers and finding mentors among the English department's graduate faculty, and by participating fully in the life of the department.